Large deviations and transitions between equilibria for stochastic Landau-Lifshitz-Gilbert equation: Abstract

 \section{Abstract}

-We study a stochastic Landau-Lifshitz equation on a bounded interval and with finite dimensional noise; this could be a simple model of magnetization in a needle-shaped domain in magnetic media.
-After showing that a unique, regular solution exists, we obtain a large deviation principle for small noise asymptotics of solutions using the weak convergence method.
-We then apply the large deviation principle to show that small noise in the field can cause magnetization reversal and also to show the importance of the shape anisotropy parameter for reducing the disturbance of the magnetization caused by small noise in the field.
+We study a stochastic Landau-Lifshitz equation on a bounded interval and with finite dimensional noise.
+We first show that there exists a pathwise unique solution to this equation and that this solution enjoys the maximal regularity property.
+Next, we prove the large deviations principle for small noise asymptotic of solutions using the weak convergence method.
+An essential ingredient of the proof is compactness, or weak to strong continuity, of the solution map for a deterministic Landau-Lifschitz equation, when considered as a transformation of external fields.
+We then apply this large deviations principle to show that small noise can cause magnetisation reversal.
+We also show the importance of the shape anisotropy parameter for reducing the disturbance of the solution caused by small noise.
+The problem is motivated by applications of ferromagnetic nanowires to the fabrication of magnetic memories.